 Topic: In this topic we will be learning all about the world’s most famous mountains and mountain ranges.
 The chn will have a chance to explore the peak of the highest mountains through our fantastic virtual reality headsets, this will give them a truly amazing experience!

 English: In English we will be writing a biography based on Sir David Attenborough.
-We will also write non-chronological reports about mountain animals.
+We will also write a newspaper report based on mountains.

 Maths: In Maths, we will be doing lots of work with decimals, including adding, subtracting, multiplying and dividing.
 We will also be developing our skills in measures and money, which will help us to solve lots of problems.